Find out if TEFL’s for you: the 20-hour classroom course

 To round everything off, we’ll take a look at how to find and apply for teaching positions so you can start thinking about where in the world your TEFL journey might take you.

 In just two days, you’ll gain practical insights into what it’s like to teach abroad and harness the confidence to go after your dream job, wherever that may take you.
+And with our unique Flexi-Course option, you can book your course now and book your classroom course option when you’re ready.

 Here’s the timetable: